-A Patient Identifier Domain is defined as a single system or a set of interconnected systems that all share a common identification scheme (an identifier and an assignment process to a patient) and
+A Patient Identifier Domain is defined as a single system or a set of interconnected systems that all share a common identification scheme (an identifier and an assignment process to a patient) and issuing authority for patient identifiers.
+Additionally, a Patient Identifier Domain has the following properties:

-- A set of policies that describe how identities will be defined and managed according to the specific requirements of the domain. - An administration authority for administering identity related policies within the domain. - A single system, known as a patient identity source system, that assigns a unique identifier to each instance of a patient-related object as well as maintaining a collection of identity traits.

-• Ideally, only one identifier is uniquely associated with a single patient within a given Patient Identifier Domain, though a single Patient Identity Source Actor may assign multiple identifiers to the same patient and communicate this fact to the Patient Identifier Cross-reference Manager.
-For a description of how the Patient Identifier Cross-reference Manager Actor responds to requests for a list of cross-referenced identifiers that include these "duplicates" see ITI TF-2a: 3.9.4.2.2.6).

-- An "Identifier Domain Identifier" (known as assigning authority) that is unique within a Patient Identifier Cross-reference Domain. - Other systems in the Patient Identifier Domain rely upon the identifiers assigned by the patient identity source system of the domain to which they belong.
+- A set of policies that describe how identities will be defined and managed according to the specific requirements of the domain. - An administration authority for administering identity related policies within the domain. - A single system, known as a patient identity source system, that assigns a unique identifier to each instance of a patient-related object as well as maintaining a collection of identity traits. - Ideally, only one identifier is uniquely associated with a single patient within a given Patient Identifier Domain, though a single Patient Identity Source Actor may assign multiple identifiers to the same patient and communicate this fact to the Patient Identifier Cross-reference Manager.
+For a description of how the Patient Identifier Cross-reference Manager Actor responds to requests for a list of cross-referenced identifiers that include these "duplicates" see ITI TF-2a: 3.9.4.2.2.6). - An "Identifier Domain Identifier" (known as assigning authority) that is unique within a Patient Identifier Cross-reference Domain. - Other systems in the Patient Identifier Domain rely upon the identifiers assigned by the patient identity source system of the domain to which they belong.